Mindfulness-Based Cognitive Therapy

 Mindfulness-based cognitive therapy was designed to help people apply mindfulness skills to reduce how negative moods affect them.
 It works by reducing levels of rumination and worry and supporting increased positive emotions and a greater appreciation for daily-life experiences.
 Mindfulness-based cognitive therapy is focused on aspects of mindfulness-based stress reduction, which works to support clients in stress reduction and increasing positive emotions.

-By learning a routine meditation practice, people in mindfulness-based cognitive therapy have a technique to turn to when they feel overwhelmed by negative thoughts or emotions.
+By learning a routine meditation practice, people in mindfulness-based cognitive therapy have a technique to turn to when these individuals feel overwhelmed by negative thoughts or emotions.
 When sadness occurs, they have tools to help them manage their thoughts and feelings with compassion and calmness.

 What to expect